What Is Product-Led Growth? A Practical Guide for SaaS Teams

 Sales-assist kicks in when usage signals indicate a team is ready to expand

-Enterprise sales manages large accounts with complex procurement needs
+Enterprise sales manages large accounts with complex needs

-The question isn’t “PLG or sales-led?”
-It’s “how product-led should our go-to-market be?”
-Most successful SaaS companies land somewhere on a spectrum, not at either extreme.
+The question isn’t “PLG or sales-led?”.
+The most successful SaaS companies tend to fall somewhere on a spectrum rather than at either extreme.

 For a tactical breakdown of PLG implementation, see our Product-Led Growth cheatsheet.